MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/feedback-items-view.md

 ## How to comment on feedback
 Users can comment on work items they submitted and work items submitted by other users.

+> [!NOTE]
+> **Prerequisite**: Engagement must have commenting configured for the work item.
+This step is performed by engagement owner.

 1. Open overview page for the engagement that feedback belongs to
 2. Scroll to the feedback section and click on **Work Item Type** link to see all work items of that type
 3. Open work item from the list and scroll to the bottom of the page
 4. Enter comment into the **Post Comment** section and click **Submit Comment** button.

 > You cannot modify or remove submitted comments.

-> [!NOTE]
-> **Prerequisites**: Engagement must have commenting configured for the work item.
-This step is performed by engagement owner.